hpi-swa-lab/godot-pronto/changelog/i6w1_jf_gemoetry_dash.md

 ## What we want to improve next week

-- We should definitly fix copying/duplicating pronto nodes as this is really annoying when designing a level
+- We should definitely fix copying/duplicating pronto nodes as this is really annoying when designing a level
 - Fix issue with Placeholder, where the sprite does not get copied.
 - Fix issue with Placeholder, where `use_sprite` of the copy is set to true, even though the original has it false (and doesn't even have a sprite).
-- If possible: Instantiating a scene or pasting a copied object should spawn at the position of the cursor in the scene and not the origing (or wherever they currently spawn).
+- If possible: Instantiating a scene or pasting a copied object should spawn at the position of the cursor in the scene and not the origin (or wherever they currently spawn).
 - Improve documentation on how to export a game and upload it to [itch.io](https://itch.io)
 - Fix export of game with `ValueBehavior` which currently doesn't seem to work properly as mentioned in Slack (already done, thx Tom)